vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/bill_configuration.rst

 component required to make or deliver a finished product.
 It can also include various operations and the individual step guidelines needed to complete a production process.

-In Odoo Manufacturing, multiple :abbr:`BoMs (Bills of Materials)` can be linked to each product, so that even product variants can have their own tailored :abbr:`BoMs (Bills of Materials)`.
+In Leansoft Manufacturing, multiple :abbr:`BoMs (Bills of Materials)` can be linked to each product, so that even product variants can have their own tailored :abbr:`BoMs (Bills of Materials)`.

 Correctly setting up a :abbr:`BoM (Bill of Materials)` helps optimize the manufacturing process and